+Ontario universities make offers of admission between December and mid-May.
 If you don't receive an offer of admission before May, that's okay.
 You're still being considered.
 This is especially true of programs that are highly competitive for admission.
-Most offers of admission at Waterloo are made in mid-May once we receive second semester mid-term grades from Ontario schools.

 Admission decisions will be either yes (and you'll receive an offer of admission) or no (you didn't meet the admission requirements for this year).
-Some universities, including Waterloo, will automatically consider you for admission to related programs and for which you meet the requirements.
+Some universities, including Waterloo, may automatically consider you for admission to related programs for which you meet the requirements.

 If you don't receive an offer of admission before May, that's okay.
 You're still being considered.

-If you meet all the requirements for that year, you'll likely receive an offer of admission.
-This is the official notification from the university with details about the program you've been admitted to.
+If you're admitted to a university, you'll receive an offer of admission, which is the official notification from the university with details about the program you've been admitted to.

 You'll likely receive an email letting you know that you've been admitted.
 You'll also be able to check your account on the Ontario Universities' Application Centre website.

 If you're like most students, you'll receive a conditional offer of admission.
 This means that there are conditions you need to meet before you can register for classes.